marc1981/optimization/README.md

 restructured entire page:

-The reason why I restructured the page, is that the version provided is unncecessarily complicated, poorly designed, and just plain ridiculous to work with.
+The reason why I restructured the page, is that the version provided is unnecessarily complicated, poorly designed, and just plain ridiculous to work with.
 I was not about to try to fix that mess.
 Do you know what happens when you fix up a piece of garbage?
 You have a better looking piece of garbage.
 So if you want garbage, I'll return the thing you gave me.
 Otherwise, here's my cleaner version.
 I don't have those background pizzas that move when you scroll,